davidabek1/asprilo/README.md

   - on success, coverting back the solution to ASP format plan
 * on solver success, plan is communicated back to the vizualizer for examining.

-<br> extended information on the changes is in [SOLVER.md](https://github.com/davidabek1/asprilo/blob/master/SOLVER%20DEEP%20DIVE.md)
+<br> extended information on the changes is in [SOLVER DEEP DIVE.md](https://github.com/davidabek1/asprilo/blob/master/SOLVER%20DEEP%20DIVE.md)

 ## Authors